 If your beloved pet requires surgery, we understand that you may have plenty of questions and concerns.
 Is surgery safe?
 How long before my pet recovers fully?
 We can sit down with you and discuss these questions in detail.
-With any surgical procedure, there is always some level of risk.
+With any cat or dog surgery procedure, there is always some level of risk.
 At our North Hollywood animal hospital, know that we'll do everything we can to minimize those risks.

 "No matter what procedure your pet needs, they’re in the best of hands."

 Detailed Surgical Monitoring